javierarce/tumblr-plugin-loader/README.md

-tumblr-plugins
+tumblr-plugin-loader
 ==============

-Load code based on the tags of a tumblr post.
+Load JavaScript code based on the tags of a Tumblr post.

 ### Installation